Escaped Georgia inmates captured in Tennessee, officials say

 A nationwide manhunt had intensified for the inmates — Donnie Russell Rowe and Ricky Dubose — who had been armed and on the run since Tuesday, officials said.

-Putnam County Sheriff Howard Sills said earlier on Thursday that the public was in “grave danger” and that authorities did not know where the inmates were.
-The FBI had asked for the public’s help.
+Putnam County, Georgia, Sheriff Howard Sills said earlier Thursday that the public was in “grave danger” and that authorities did not know where the dangerous inmates were.
+The FBI had asked for the public’s help, calling the search expanding.

-“We need the eyes and ears of everybody, really, in this country to be on the lookout for these two individuals,” Sills said Thursday.
+“We need the eyes and ears of everybody really in this country to be on the lookout for these two individuals,” Sills said earlier Friday.
 “We are looking for them anywhere they might be on planet Earth.”

 Sills said a reward had climbed to $130,000 for information that led to their arrests, and officials warned that anyone helping the inmates would be prosecuted.